moritz-hanke/DAGGR/README.md

 ### 2. Edit existing nodes

-- Simply follow the steps to create a node; if the node already exists it will be updated by the new values
+- Simply follow the steps to create a node; if the node already exists it will be updated by the new values.
+- You can **rename a node** by typing its original name in the `Node Name` field and clicking on `Rename Node` button.

 ### 3. Defining Edges (Dependencies)